tevaughan/region-fill-dirichlet/README.md

 ## Idea for Yet More Speed in Future Version

+Suppose that "deep" and "shallow" are taken to refer to proximity to the boundary of the region to be filled.
+The deepest pixels are the ones farthest from the boundary of the region to be filled, and the shallowest are the ones nearest the boundary.

-In a large, filled region, the pixel-values are very smoothly distributed across space in the vicinity of every filled pixel that is farther than a handfull of pixels from the border of the filled region.
-Because of the underlying geometry of the pixel-grid, an approach based on the bilinear interpolation over a square group of pixels seems appropriate.
-The bilinear interpolant is natural within the square.
+In a large region filled according to Laplace's equation, the pixel-values are most smoothly distributed across deepest portions of the region.

+Because of the underlying geometry of the pixel-grid, an approach based on the bilinear interpolation over a square group of pixels seems natural.
 Although the bilinear interpolant is linear along each coordinate-axis, it is quadratic along any other direction.
-The bilinear interpolant is a harmonic function that satisfies Laplace's equation, which is what constrains the values at the corner of the square.
+Anyway, the bilinear interpolant satisfies Laplace's equation.
+So, if the corners of the square participate in a global solution to Laplace's equation, then the interpolant provides a local solution that is at least continuous with the global one.

+What I propose is a hierarchical approach, in which the deepest portions of the region to be filled have the largest interpolated squares, shallower portions have smaller interpolated squares, and, in the shallowest portions, every pixel participates in the global, finite-element solution to Laplace's equation.

 ### Prepare Mask